plone/plone.restapi/docs/source/endpoints/navroot.md

     :request: ../../../src/plone/restapi/tests/http-examples/navroot_standard_site_content_get_expansion.req
 ```

-The response will contain the navigation root information with the site:
+The response will contain the information of that content and navigation root information with the site expanded:

 ```{literalinclude} ../../../src/plone/restapi/tests/http-examples/navroot_standard_site_content_get_expansion.resp
 :language: http
 ```

-In a multilingual site, it will work similarly:
+In a multilingual site, it will work similarly.
+This will be the request:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests
     :request: ../../../src/plone/restapi/tests/http-examples/site_get_expand_navroot.req
 ```

-The response will contain the navigation root information with the site :
+And the response will contain the navigation root information pointing to the root of the site:

 ```{literalinclude} ../../src/plone/restapi/tests/http-examples/site_get_expand_navroot.resp
 :language: http